Can’t Resist Seven Layer Dip2014-07-25

-Seven layer dip is a delicious mexican appetizer to take to or serve at a party or get together.
-It goes with everything, so you can serve it at tailgate parties, holidays, graduation partys, you name it.
+Seven layer dip is a delicious Mexican appetizer to take to or serve at a party or get together.
+It goes with everything, so you can serve it at tailgate parties, holidays, graduation parties, you name it.

-It's easy to make, extremely versatile and quite irresistable.
-In fact it's hard to stop eating it once you start.
+It’s easy to make, extremely versatile and quite irresistible.
+In fact it’s hard to stop eating it once you start.

 And if you want to make it 6 or 8 or even 9 layers, go right ahead I won’t tell anyone!
 You see with this dish you can add virtually any ingredient or as many layers as you desire.